Climate Change: External Collaboration

 Industry Groups

-MC promotes initiatives that contribute to the transition to a decarbonized society through active participation in climate change working groups.
-When joining or remaining a member of an industry group, we confirm that their climate change initiatives are in line with MC's basic policies.
-Through active participation in working groups and opinion exchanges related to climate change, mainly with the Japan Business Federation (Keidanren), the Japan Foreign Trade Council, and the World Business Council for Sustainable Development (WBCSD), each of which MC is a member, we are promoting activities aimed at the transition to a decarbonized society.
+MC promotes decarbonization initiatives through active participation in climate change working groups.
+When joining or remaining a member of an industry group, we confirm that its climate change initiatives align with MC's basic policies.
+Through active participation in working groups and exchanging opinions related to climate change, mainly with the Japan Business Federation (Keidanren), the Japan Foreign Trade Council, and the World Business Council for Sustainable Development (WBCSD), each of which MC is a member, we are promoting activities aimed at the transition to a decarbonized society.

 COLUMN